 The screen is sharp, too, with a 2560 x 1600-pixel resolution.
 The latest version of the Air supports the P3 color range for punchier tones and True Tone, which adjusts the color temperature on the display based on ambient lighting conditions.

 Another feature is Touch ID, which makes it easy to unlock the system, make secure payments, and replace passwords.
 The new MacBook Air's 720p webcam also got a minor upgrade thanks to the M1 chip, and the system supports iOS and iPadOS apps now, although few are optimized for laptops.

 See our full MacBook Air (M1, 2020) review

 Pros: The 13-inch MacBook Pro crams a lot of power into a slim and lightweight (3 pounds) chassis with its new M1 chip — and it even has a good keyboard.
 Yes, the 13-inch MacBook Pro gets the same M1 chip as the MacBook Air but this powerful machine can run demanding tasks for longer because it has a fan inside for keeping things cool.

 Apple brought the Touch Bar to the MacBook Pro, as well as a Touch ID sensor.
 The 13-inch MacBook Pro also offers an improved 720p webcam, a ridiculously fast SSD and a sleek design.
 What more can you ask for?

 Cons: Unfortunately, the base model MacBook Pro has only two Thunderbolt 3 ports versus four ports on the pricier MacBook Pro 13-inch.
 Oh, and it's time for Apple to get rid of those unsightly display bezels.

 See our full 13-inch MacBook Pro (M1, 2020) review

-Pros: If you’re willing to spend $1,799, the MacBook Pro 13-inch (2020) is the fastest laptop in its class, packing a blazing 10th Gen Core i5 CPU, 8GB of RAM and 256GB of storage.
+Pros: If you’re willing to spend $1,799, the MacBook Pro 13-inch (2020) is among the fastest laptop in its class, packing a blazing 10th Gen Core i5 CPU, 8GB of RAM and 256GB of storage.
 In our testing, this MacBook Pro wiped the floor with most Windows laptops on both the Geekbench 5 benchmark and especially our SSD benchmark.
-And now you get all that power without having to deal with an awful keyboard because the new MacBook Pro was updated with a Magic Keyboard.
+And now you get all that power without having to deal with an awful keyboard.